 Dr Simon J Pittman

-Simon is an Associate Researcher at the University of Plymouth in the UK and Director of Seascape Analytics.
+Simon is Director of Seascape Analytics and Project Seascape and a Research Associate at the Oxford Seascape Ecology Lab, University of Oxford.
 He has been instrumental in building the foundations for the newly emerging field of seascape ecology and is the editor of the first book dedicated to the subject.
-It features contributions on topics such as marine protected area (MPA) design, ecological connectivity, seascape mapping and modelling, pelagic seascapes, seascape economics and holistic systems science.

 Simon has been working in and around MPAs for 25 years, providing ecological information, training and decision-support tools to reserve managers and marine spatial planners.
 He has trained park rangers to monitor MPAs in Kenya, the Seychelles and the Caribbean.
-He has worked with NOAA as a consultant for the past 15 years and collaborated closely with staff of the National Park Service, NGOs, community groups and local government agencies in Puerto Rico and the U.S. Virgin Islands (USVI).
-He lived in the USVI for several years, providing science to support ecologically meaningful management.
-This work has produced in-depth assessments of MPA ecological performance, helped determine threats to marine ecosystem health and identified priority areas for conservation action, such as vulnerable coastal habitats, diverse coral reefs, and fish spawning areas.
+He worked with NOAA as a consultant for 15 years providing cross-disciplinary science to government agencies, conservation NGOs and community groups.
+He lived in the USVI for several years, providing science to support coastal management and mentoring graduate researchers.

 Simon has contributed to marine spatial planning in Hawaii, the Gulf of Maine and Oregon to help guide environmentally-informed decision-making, including planning for offshore renewable energy operations.
-His current work has become more holistic, with a focus on blue urbanism and the concept of community-led marine parks for coastal cities as a spatial nexus to address multiple sustainable development targets.
+Recent work has focused on blue urbanism and the concept of community-led marine parks for coastal cities as a spatial nexus to address multiple sustainable development targets.

 Kate's work focuses on mental health and well-being.
 Kate has substantial experience in social change and has established and led a national charity and various community projects to better serve communities.
 She has provided expert advice to inform government health policy.